Michael Collins (Irish leader): Treaty debates

 The Dáil debated the Treaty bitterly for ten days until it was approved by a vote of 64 to 57.
 Having lost this vote, de Valera announced his intent to withdraw his participation from the Dáil and called on all deputies who had voted against the Treaty to follow him.
 A substantial number did so, officially splitting the government.

-A large part of the Irish Republican Army opposed the Treaty and in March 1922 voted at an Army Convention to reject the authority of the Dail, Collins' GHQ and to elect their own Executive.
+A large part of the Irish Republican Army opposed the Treaty and in March 1922 voted at an Army Convention to reject the authority of the Dail, Collins's GHQ and to elect their own Executive.
 Anti-Treaty IRA units began to seize buildings and take other guerrilla actions against the Provisional Government.
 On 14 April 1922, a group of 200 anti-Treaty IRA men occupied the Four Courts in Dublin under Rory O'Connor, a hero of the War of Independence.
 The Four Courts was the centre of the Irish courts system, originally under the British and then the Free State.
 Collins was charged by his Free State colleagues with putting down these insurgents, however, he resisted firing on former comrades and staved off a shooting war throughout this period.

 While the country teetered on the edge of civil war, continuous meetings were carried on among the various factions from January to June 1922.
 In these discussions, the nationalists strove to resolve the issue without armed conflict.
 Collins and his close associate, Teachta Dála (TD) Harry Boland were among those who worked desperately to heal the rift.

 To foster military unity, Collins and the IRB established an "army re-unification committee", including delegates from pro- and anti-Treaty factions.
 The still-secret Irish Republican Brotherhood continued to meet, fostering dialogue between pro- and anti-Treaty IRA officers.
 In the IRB's stormy debates on the subject, Collins held out the Constitution of the new Free State as a possible solution.
 Collins was then in the process of co-writing that document and was striving to make it a republican constitution that included provisions that would allow anti-Treaty TDs to take their seats in good conscience, without any oath concerning the Crown.